rantahar/introduction-to-mpi/_episodes/12-profiling.md

 When you execute, it will track function calls and the time spent in each function.

-Next, run the new executable using scalasca to analyse the result
+Next, run the new executable using Scalasca to analyse the data gathered
 ~~~
 scalasca -analyze mpirun -n 2 poisson
 ~~~